Sure Dividend

 Global Water Resources is a water resource management company.
 It owns, operates, and manages water, wastewater, and recycled water utilities in Phoenix, Arizona.
 The company’s strategy is called total water management, which means it wants to own the entire water cycle.

-In essence, this is operating water, wastewater, and recycling facilities in the same geographic area to conserve water but also maximize the economic value of water by owning the entire life cycle.
-The company focuses on communities where it expects population growth but also where it expects water demand to exceed supply.
+In essence, this means operating water, wastewater, and recycling facilities in the same geographic area to conserve water and maximize the economic value of water by owning the entire life cycle.
+The company focuses on communities where it expects population growth and where it expects water demand to exceed supply.

-Global Water owns 25 water and wastewater utilities in Phoenix and serves more than 74,000 people.
+Global Water owns 32 water and wastewater utilities in Phoenix and serves more than 82,000 people.
 It also recycles more than 1 billion gallons of water every year.
-The company believes it has the capacity for hundreds of thousands of service connections, but its current scale is quite small.
+The company believes it has the capacity for hundreds of thousands of service connections, but its current scale is relatively small.

-Annual revenue is about $42 million, and the stock trades with a market capitalization of ~$300 million.
+The company’s annual revenue is about $53 million, and its stock has a market capitalization of ~$282 million.

 Source: Investor relations